Use of the house or apartment after divorce

 Property use agreement: when is the best way?

 As we have already indicated above, a mutual agreement between the former spouses is always the most effective and least expensive solution to the issue of housing after divorce.
-If the spouses can come to an agreement, they will save themselves time, stress and the costs of legal representation or court proceedings.
+If the spouses can come to an agreement, it saves them time, stress and the costs of legal representation or court proceedings.
 The agreement can include various options – for example, one spouse keeps the property and pays the other an appropriate amount, or they agree to sell the property and split the proceeds.

 It is important that the agreement is in writing and legally binding.
 It is advisable to consult a lawyer to ensure that the agreement is correctly worded and legally compliant, especially if it concerns the transfer of ownership or the payment of compensation.